Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 In most stories, the emotional climax is even more crucial than the plot climax, and the falling action helps relieve any lingering tension the characters hold.
 It is an essential part of character development, showcasing the character’s growth throughout the story.

-The emotional climax of Indiana Jones and the Last Crusade shows Indy realizing how much his father cares about him for the first time.
+The emotional climax of Indiana Jones and the Last Crusade comes when Indy finally realizes how much his father cares about him.
 The rising action cleverly builds tension between father and son, allowing the audience to feel Indy’s emotions.
 He always came second to his father’s ultimate quest for the grail.

-The epic climax sees Indy dangling over a bottomless pit, with Henry catching one hand in a desperate attempt to prevent him from plummeting to his doom.
+The epic climax sees Indy dangling over a bottomless pit as Henry catches his hand in a desperate attempt to prevent him from plummeting to his doom.
 The grail sits on a ledge, just out of reach.
 Henry’s grasp begins to slip as Indiana attempts to reach the grail.
 He begs his son to let the grail go, using his preferred name, “Indiana,” for the first time in the film.

 At this moment, Indy realizes his father cares more about him than the quest.
 He lets the grail go, giving Henry his other hand, allowing him to pull Indy to safety, even as the grail is lost forever.